N3RDIUM/n3rdium.dev/README.md

 - [ ] Make the blog page
 - [ ] Make the contact page
 - [ ] Make the projects page
+- [ ] Do your meta tags (author, description, tags, banner image, etc.)
+- [ ] Get it back up on Google Search